 God loves you.
 He really loves you.
 He has proven that love in the gift of his Son, Jesus Christ.
 He continues to manifest that love through the ministry of the Holy Spirit.
 You can demonstrate your love for yourself by making Jesus Christ the Lord of love, the Lord and leader of your life.

-How do you love myself?
+How do you love yourself?
 Well, for starters, you may be always thinking about yourself.
 You think about what you’re going to eat for breakfast, what you need to do at work, what you need to pick up from the store on the way home.
 You also love yourself by making your needs top-priority.
 How you schedule your day revolves around the things you want or need to accomplish.
 Basically, your thoughts and your day are centered on you.

 So when Jesus tells us to love our neighbors as we love ourselves, that’s a tall order.
 He’s saying we need to think about others as much as we think about ourselves.
 He means we should remember the needs of others like we remember our own.
 He means seeking the happiness, goodness, peace, security of others as much as we seek those things in our own lives.